Fine Art

 Step 1

-Start by introducing the famous paintings with our Fine Art Display Cards for your Fine Art Folders.
-Use these larger format cards to explore the details of each painting and learn about the year it was made, the artist, and the painting's style.
+Start by introducing the artwork with our Fine Art Display Cards for your Fine Art Folders.
+Use these larger format cards to explore the details of each work of art and learn about the year it was made, the artist, and the artwork's style.
 Then, invite the children to display their favorites on mini-easels they place throughout the room.

 Fine Art Display Cards (Fine Art Folders)